 - 1½ tablespoons rum (optional)

 Remove from the heat and drop the butter on top, but do not stir.
 Let sit for about an hour or until mixture is approximately 110℉.
 Add vanilla and rum.
 Beat until frosting reaches a spreadable consistency.
 (If the frosting does not thicken, chill briefly and beat again.
 If you lost track of time－as I have many a time－and the frosting has chilled too much, warm slightly and beat again.)

 Store in a container until ready to use, placing plastic wrap directly against surface.
 Keep at room temperature for up to 1 week or in the refrigerator for up to 3 weeks.
 If refrigerated, bring to room temperature and stir prior to frosting your cake.

-•This recipe will make about 3 cups of frosting, which is plenty to frost a two-layer cake.
+•This recipe will make over 2½ cups of frosting, which is plenty to frost a two-layer cake.

 •Sometimes I decorate the top of the cake with caramel Hershey’s Kisses as a clever tie-in to the cake recipe.